mesonbuild/meson/docs/markdown/IDE-integration.md

 `intro-dependencies.json`.
 Here, the name, compiler and linker arguments for a dependency are listed.

-### Using `--dependencies` without a build directory
+### Scanning for dependecie with `--scan-dependencies`

-It is also possible to get most targets without a build directory.
-This can be done by running `meson introspect --dependencies /path/to/meson.build`.
+It is also possible to get most dependencies used without a build directory.

-However, the generated output is vastly different from running the introspection command with a build directory.
+This can be done by running `meson introspect --scan-dependencies /path/to/meson.build`.

 The output format is as follows: